rust-vmm/kvm-ioctls/README.md

 in version `x` of `kvm-bindings` can be deserialized in version `y` of the crate, even if the bindings have had been regenerated in the meantime.

+## Regenerating Bindings

+Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on how to generate the bindings or add support for new architectures.